-This course covers all types of tools pertaining to but not restricted to the HVAC profession.
+This course covers all types of tools pertaining to, but not restricted to, the HVAC profession.
 Included with the introduction of the student to the tools is the proper usage of these tools.
 The student will learn soldering and brazing, iron pipe cutting and threading, PVC solvent welding, all fittings, drilling, sawing and cutting sheet metal.
 (39.6 Lec.
 Hrs./59.4 Lab Hrs.)

-Co-requisite: HCR:405.
+Co-requisite: HCR:405, HCR:308 and COM:102, ENG:105 or SPC:122.